First 100 Days

 to Build a New York City that Works for Everyone.

-My top priority will be to improve the quality of life of all New York City residents.
+My top priority is to improve the quality of life of all New York City residents.

-I will also prioritize digitalization and invest in building an efficient, secure, and transparent eco-system in which a minimum of 75% of the city government’s services can be offered online.
+Prioritize public brandband access, digitalization, and invest in building an efficient, secure, and transparent e-services eco-system in which a minimum of 75% of the city government’s services can be offered online.

 How will I get New Yorkers back to work?